 Life is sacred

-Taking a human life is considered to be a grave sin, since the beginning of human history.
-The first killing happened when Cain killed his brother Abel.
+Taking a human life is considered the ultimate violation of social norms since the beginning of human history.
+As can be seen in the Quran, the first killing happened when Cain killed his brother Abel.
 The Quran narrates that Abel appealed to his brother by reminding him of the gravity of the sin of taking a human life.
-Abel warned Cain that he would be in hellfire if he commits the murder.
+Abel warned Cain that he would be in hellfire if he committed the murder.
 Cain killed Abel anyway.
-The Quran cites the story to highlight the sanctity of life and to illustrate the grave nature of transgression committed by a murder.
-Consequently, to a true believer, taking one innocent life equates to taking the life of the whole humanity.
-Whereas, saving one human life is compared to saving the whole humanity. https://qpeace.net/?p=56
+The Quran cites the story to highlight life’s sacredness and illustrates the grave nature of committing murder.
+Consequently, when the Quran narrates that taking one innocent life equates to taking the life of the whole of humanity, a believer takes it with utmost seriousness.
+Whereas saving one human life is compared in the Quran to protecting the whole of humanity. https://qpeace.net/?p=56

-Quran 5:32. “…Because of that, We decreed to the Children of Israel that if anyone kills a person, unless in retribution for murder or spreading corruption in the land, it is as if he kills all mankind, while if any saves a life it is as if he saves the lives of all mankind.
+“Because of that, We decreed to the Children of Israel that if anyone kills a person unless, in retribution for murder or spreading corruption in the land, it is as if he kills all humanity, while if any saves a life, it is as if he saves the lives of all humanity.
 Our messengers came to them with clear signs, but many of them continued to commit excesses in the land.”
+The Quran 5:32.

 Do not desecrate places of worship

 In recent years, several churches and mosques were bombed in different countries.
-As a result, many worshipers died in Pakistan, Egypt, Nigeria Indonesia and Sri Lanka.
-Not surprisingly, Boko Haram, ISIS and others have claimed responsibility.
-If these extremist groups believe that by bombing places of worship they did a service to any religion, then they were dead wrong.
-The Quran categorically rejects these types of behavior. http:// https://www.theguardian.com/world/2018/may/13/deaths-bomb-attacks-churches-indonesia-surabaya .
+As a result, many worshipers died in Pakistan, Egypt, Nigeria, Indonesia, and Sri Lanka.
+Not surprisingly, Boko Haram, ISIS, and others have claimed responsibility.
+If these extremist groups believe that by bombing places of worship, they did a service to any religion, then they were dead wrong.
+The Quran categorically rejects similar destructive behavior to others’ religious places. https://www.theguardian.com/world/2018/may/13/deaths-bomb-attacks-churches-indonesia-surabaya.

 Suicide killing is prohibited

-Suicide bombing has become cliche for Muslim extremists.
-It is important to realize that wearing suicide vest and killing innocent people will not facilitate anyone’s path to heaven.
-As we can see that the Quran prohibits suicide as well as innocent killings in a clear and unambiguous manner.
+Suicide bombing has become a cliche for Muslim extremists.
+It is important to realize that wearing a suicide vest and killing innocent people will not facilitate anyone’s path to heaven, as we can see that the Quran prohibits suicide as well as innocent killings clearly and unambiguously.

 Do not harm animals or plants

-Islam does not only forbid killing of human beings, it also discourages harming any form of life without a valid reason.
+Islam does not only forbid the killing of human beings; it also forbids harming any form of life without a valid reason.
 Prophet Muhammad (peace be upon him) recommended not to slaughter animals in front of other animals.
-Islam does not allow uprooting trees and destroy plantation even at the time of a war.
+Islam does not allow believers to uproot trees or destroy plantation at the time of war.

 Prophet Muhammad’s (peace be on him) traditions

-Many Muslim scholars have issued religious verdicts (Fatwa) on terrorism and suicide bombings calling these acts as unjust, evil and against Islamic principles.
+Over the years, Muslim nations have faced crises created by small but virulent groups of extremists.
+First, these extremist groups are transgressing the basic Islamic tenets of compassion, the sanctity of life, and respect for others’ rights to choose their own belief, as the Quran dictates, and the prophet (PBUH) practiced.
+Muslims in general and Muslim organizations have expressed their distaste and dismay for these anti-Islamic and inhumane actions.
+Many Muslim scholars have issued religious verdicts (Fatwa) on terrorism and suicide bombings calling these acts as unjust, evil, and against Islamic principles.
 Muhammad Tahir-ul-Qadri issued over 600 pages long Fatwa on Terrorism.
-In a similar note, U.S. Muslim Religious Council Issued Fatwa Against Terrorism: http://www.nbcnews.com/us-muslims-issue-fatwa-against-terrorism/
+On a similar note, U.S. Muslim Religious Council Issued Fatwa Against Terrorism: http://www.nbcnews.com/us-muslims-issue-fatwa-against-terrorism/